Warnakala/blender-studio-tools/scripts-blender/addons/asset_pipeline/README.md

 Further than that you can access to objects which had no match.
 ```
-transfer_mapping.no_match_target_objs: Set[bpy.types.Object] (all objs that exist in target but not in source)
+transfer_mapping.no_match_target_objs: Set[bpy.types.Object] (all Objects that exist in target but not in source)
 transfer_mapping.no_match_source_objs: Set[bpy.types.Object] (vice versa)
 ```
 - **transfer_settings**: Is the `TransferSettings` PropertyGroup that was defined in the task_layer.py module.
 More to that in the next section.
-If the PropertyGroup was defined you can just query its values as you would regularily do it inside of Blender: `transfer_settings.my_value`
+If the PropertyGroup was defined you can just query its values as you would regularly do it inside of Blender: `transfer_settings.my_value`

 ---
 **Defining Transfer Settings**